-By examining the contacts on the option board, you can distinguish between EISA and ISA options (see Figure 3-4):
+By examining the contacts of the option board you can determine if a board is ISA or EISA (see Figure 3-4):

 - ISA boards have one row of gold contacts. - EISA boards have two interlocking rows of gold contacts.

 Figure 3-4 ISA and EISA Boards